polospeter/Tensorflow-in-Practise-specialisation/README.md

 # Tensorflow-in-Practise-specialisation

-This repository will include all my solution for the Tensorflow in Practise specialsiation from Coursera.
+This repository will include all my solution for the Tensorflow in Practise specialisation from Coursera.